xivintheshell/xivintheshell/README.md

+# ffxiv-blm-rotation

+A tool intended to be used for optimizing Final Fantasy XIV black mage gameplay.

+---

-# Getting Started with Create React App
+# Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).